 Ferrite.jl is a Julia package providing the basic building blocks to develop finite element simulations of partial differential equations.
 The package provides extensive examples to start from and is designed as a compromise between simplicity and generality, trying to map finite element concepts 1:1 with the code in a low-level .
 Ferrite is actively used in teaching finite element to students at several universities across different countries (e.g. Ruhr-University Bochum and Chalmers University of Technology).
 Further infrastructure is provided in the form of different mesh parsers and a Julia based visualizer called FerriteViz.jl.

-Below we provide a four of potential project ideas in Ferrite.jl.
+Below we provide a two of potential project ideas in Ferrite.jl.
 However, interested students should feel free to explore ideas they are interested in.
 Please contact any of the mentors listed below, or join the #ferrite-fem channel on the Julia slack to discuss.
-Projects in finite element visualization are also possible with FerriteViz.jl.
+Projects in finite element visualization are also possible with for example FerriteViz.jl.
+As a starting point, or to gather inspiration for a potential project, please check out issues marked with Good First Issue.

 Project size: 300-350 hours